yiisoft/yii2/docs/guide/db-migrations.md

 ### Use Command Line Options

-The migration command comes with four options that can be specified in command
+The migration command comes with few options that can be specified in command
 line:

 * `interactive`: boolean, specifies whether to perform migrations in an